Designed by doctors, shaped by you

 Here’s how Hers works

 1. Online assessment.
-Complete an online intake and answer questions about your weight loss goals, lifestyle habits, and medical history.
+Complete an online intake form and answer questions about your weight loss goals, lifestyle habits, and medical history.

 WeightWatchers Process